tdurand/faq-app-client-mobile-comparison/README.md

 Like native jQM, you'll just need to put a data-transition attribute on the link and jQM will handle the rest.

-Additionaly, jQM will detect that you need a reverse transition when you press "back button".
+Additionally, jQM will detect that you need a reverse transition when you press "back button".

 ### Events